StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 A secondary objective of `StatisticalRethinkingJulia` is to compare definition and execution of a variety of models in the above four mcmc packages.

-Scripts using Turing, Mamba, CmdStan or DynamicHMC can be found in [TuringModels](https://github.com/StatisticalRethinkingJulia/TuringModels.jl), [StanModels](https://github.com/StatisticalRethinkingJulia/StanModels.jl), [DynamicHMCModels](https://github.com/StatisticalRethinkingJulia/DynamicHMCModels.jl) and [MambaModels](https://github.com/StatisticalRethinkingJulia/MambaModels.jl), part of the [StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) Github organization set of packages.
+Model scripts using Turing, Mamba, CmdStan or DynamicHMC can be found in [TuringModels](https://github.com/StatisticalRethinkingJulia/TuringModels.jl), [StanModels](https://github.com/StatisticalRethinkingJulia/StanModels.jl), [DynamicHMCModels](https://github.com/StatisticalRethinkingJulia/DynamicHMCModels.jl) and [MambaModels](https://github.com/StatisticalRethinkingJulia/MambaModels.jl), part of the [StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) Github organization set of packages.

 ## Layout of the package